gergelypolonkai/gergelypolonkai.github.io/_drafts/writing-a-gnome-shell-extension.md

         this.actor.add_actor(this.panelContainer);
         this.actor.add_style_class_name('panel-status-button');

-        this.panelLabel = new St.Label({text: 'Loading', y_align: Clutter.ActorAlign.CENTER});
+        this.panelLabel = new St.Label({
+            text: 'Loading',
+            y_align: Clutter.ActorAlign.CENTER
+        });

         this.panelContainer.add(this.panelLabel);
     }
 };
 ```

+Here we extend the Button class of panelMenu, so we will be able to do
+some action upon activate.

-The only parameter passed to the parent’s `_init` function is
+The only parameter passed to the parent’s `_init()` function is
 `menuAlignment`, with the value `0.0`, which is used to position the
 menu arrow. (_Note: I cannot find any documentation on this, but it
 seems that with the value `0.0`, a menu arrow is not added._)

 ## Loading up the extension

-Now with the correct import lines added:
+Now with all the necessary import lines added:

     const PanelMenu = imports.ui.panelMenu;
     const St = imports.gi.St;
     const Clutter = imports.gi.Clutter;

-The only thing to create now is the `metadata.json` file.
-It contains
+The only thing to create now is the `metadata.json` file, which
-compatibility information and, well, some meta data.
+contains compatibility information and, well, some meta data.

     {
         "shell-version": ["3.18"],